-- Scripts Directory = <Directory> This directive is optional and, if defined, specifies a directory in which the Director will look for the Python startup script DirStartup.py.
+- Scripts Directory = <Directory > This directive is optional and, if defined, specifies a directory in which the Director will look for the Python startup script DirStartup.py.
 This directory may be shared by other Bacula daemons.
 Standard shell expansion of the directory is done when the configuration file is read so that values such as \$HOME will be properly expanded. - QueryFile = <Path> This directive is mandatory and specifies a directory and file in which the Director can find the canned SQL statements for the Query command of the Console.
 Standard shell expansion of the Path is done when the configuration file is read so that values such as \$HOME will be properly expanded.
 This directive is required. - Heartbeat Interval = <time-interval> This directive is optional and if specified will cause the Director to set a keepalive interval (heartbeat) in seconds on each of the sockets it opens for the Client resource.
 This value will override any specified at the Director level.
 It is implemented only on systems (Linux, ...) that provide the setsockopt TCP_KEEPIDLE function.
 The default value is zero, which means no change is made to the socket. - Maximum Concurrent Jobs = <number> where <number> is the maximum number of total Director Jobs that should run concurrently.
 The default is set to 1, but you may set it to a larger number.

-Please note that the Volume format becomes much more complicated with multiple simultaneous jobs, consequently, restores can take much longer if Bacula must sort through interleaved volume blocks from multiple simultaneous jobs.
-This can be avoided by having each simultaneously running job write to a different volume or by using data spooling, which will first spool the data to disk simultaneously, then write each spool file to the volume in sequence.
-There may also still be some cases where directives such as Maximum Volume Jobs are not properly synchronized with multiple simultaneous jobs (subtle timing issues can arise), so careful testing is recommended.
+The Volume format becomes more complicated with multiple simultaneous jobs, consequently, restores may take longer if Bacula must sort through interleaved volume blocks from multiple simultaneous jobs.
+This can be avoided by having each simultaneous job write to a different volume or by using data spooling, which will first spool the data to disk simultaneously, then write one spool file at a time to the volume thus avoiding excessive interleaving of the different job blocks.